TableRAG: A Retrieval Augmented Generation Framework for Heterogeneous Document Reasoning: Experiments

 \subsection{Main Result}

 The main results across different LLMs backbones are presented in Table \ref{main}.
 Several key observations emerge: (1) The ReAct framework demonstrates advantages over naive RAG on multi-source data, but exhibits degraded performance on single-source data that requires tabular reasoning.
 This can be attributed to context insensitivity during multi-turn reasoning.
-Queries decomposed into multiple sub-tasks, such as filtering or aggregation, suffering from information incompleteness or error propagation.
+Queries that could be resolved with single SQL execution are instead decomposed into multiple subqueries.
+This over-fragmentation may introduce errors or incomplete information during execution (especially when operations such as filtering, aggregation are involved), potentially leading to cascading failures.
 (2) TableGPT2 yields acceptable results solely on single-source queries, such as WikiTQ, underscoring its limited capacity for handling multi-source queries.
 This reflects a lack of generalizability in heterogeneous information environments.
 (3) TableRAG surpasses all baselines, achieving at least a 10\% improvement over the strongest alternative.
 Notably, it performs robustly across both single-source and multi-source data.
 This performance gain is attributed to the incorporation of symbolic reasoning, which enables effective adaptation to heterogeneous documents.
 Moreover, the consistency in performance across different LLM backbones underscores TableRAG’s architectural generality and compatibility with a broad range of backbones.